-Community Services maintains a range of central services to assist with assessment and provision for children and young people with special educational needs.
-Community Services works closely with other agencies including the Health Service and voluntary organisations, the provision of medical and paramedical support therapy and advice is regarded as primarily the responsibility of the local Health Trust.
+The Learning Department maintains a range of central services to assist with assessment and provision for children and young people with special educational needs.
+The Learning Department works closely with other agencies including the Health Service and voluntary organisations, the provision of medical and paramedical support therapy and advice is regarded as primarily the responsibility of the local Health Trust.

-Community Services acknowledges the basic duties of Community Services to work collaboratively with schools, encouraging and supporting them in taking responsibility for the learning of all children and young people.
-These duties are laid out in the 1996 Education Act, the Special Educational Needs and Disability Act 2001 and the SEN Code of Practice for Wales 2002.
+The Learning Department acknowledges the basic duties of The Learning Department to work collaboratively with schools, encouraging and supporting them in taking responsibility for the learning of all children and young people.
+These duties are laid put in the 1996 Education Act, the Equalities Act 2010 and the SEN Code of Practice for Wales 2002.

-Community Services will provide guidance, support and necessary training to governors, head teachers and staff in relation to their duties and responsibilities for children and young people with special educational needs.
+The Learning Department will provide guidance, support and necessary training to governors, head teachers and staff in relation to their duties and responsibilities for children and young people with special educational needs.

-Community Services recognises its duty to monitor and regularly review the provision of special education.
+The Learning Department recognises its duty to monitor and regularly review the provision of special education.
 It maintains a service for identifying the special educational needs of any child or young person as fully and promptly as possible.
-Necessary support from Community Services is then provided without undue delay.
+Necessary support from The Learning Department is then provided without undue delay.

 The quality of the provision and the deployment of specialist staff across the County Borough is reviewed regularly.